 Weakening Developing Hair Fibers

-• Dry and compromise the hair shaft.
+- Dry and weaken the hair shaft.

 Loss of Natural Hydration